Financial tips for couples marrying later in life.

 - Who will handle the finances?
 Since you're both accustomed to managing you own money, you may want to divide responsibilities.
 For example, one of you could be in charge of paying bills, while the other is responsible for managing savings and investments.
 No matter what you decide, make sure the lines of communication stay open.

 - Do we need an estate plan?
-While estate plans are always important, they are even more so in this case.
+While estate plans are always important, they are even more so under these circumstances.
 Make sure your wills, durable powers of attorney, and other legal documents are revised and clearly spell out your intentions.
 Update the beneficiaries on your life insurance, annuities, IRAs, 401(k)s, health savings accounts, and/or any other employer-sponsored benefits.
 If children are involved, you may want to consult a trust attorney to make sure that their future education and interests are protected.

 This article is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your tax, legal, or accounting professional before taking any action.